 If you decide to buy, you’ll need to secure a loan if you don’t have the cash up front.
-When you’re looking for financing, you’ll want to be clear about what you’ll use the RV for, as some financial institutions, including PSECU, don’t finance RV purchases that are intended to become the primary residence of the borrower.
+When you’re looking for financing, you’ll want to be clear about what you’ll use the RV for, as some financial institutions, including PSECU, don’t finance RV purchases intended to become the borrower's primary residence.

 Although an RV might seem pricey, if you have one, there are several travel costs that could be eliminated each time you hit the road, such as costs associated with a rental car, plane tickets, and lodging.